-With PRI focusing only either on the capital gain or loss leaving aside the dividends, TRI ensures a holistic picture of the fund in the process of comparing and benchmarking.
-Let us see what they are and how do they differ in detail.
+With PRI focusing only either on the capital gain or loss leaving aside the dividends, TRI in Mutual Funds ensures a holistic picture of the fund in the process of comparing and benchmarking.
+Let us see what they are and how they differ in detail.

 The process of comparing and analyzing a mutual fund against the market indices which are the prevailing market securities is called benchmarking.
-A benchmark is also called as an index and in value equals the sum of its components.
-The price of changes with respect to each other i.e. when the sum of components changes, the benchmark price also changes.
+A Benchmark is also called an index and in value equals the sum of its components.
+The price changes with respect to each other i.e., when the sum of components changes, the benchmark price also changes.

 Using PRI used to be misleading due to overstating the performance of a mutual fund which made more people invest in the funds owing to exceptional performance.
-Using TRI has brought the scenario to a more credible one where the overall picture is taken into consideration and actual statistics are reflected to investors.
+Using TRI has brought the scenario to a more credible one where the overall picture is taken into consideration and actual statistics have reflected the investors.

 Conventionally when PRI was used as the measuring parameter, a large number of funds outperformed their benchmarks but as and when the AUM grew for them, their return shirked and performance saw a downward curve.
 In crux, the alpha of those funds started decreasing bringing down the overall returns.